openharmony/docs/en/application-dev/application-models/uiability-data-sync-with-ui.md

    export default class EntryAbility extends UIAbility {
      onCreate(want: Want, launchParam: AbilityConstant.LaunchParam): void {
-       // Obtain the context of the UIAbility instance. let context = this.context;
        // Obtain an eventHub object.
        let eventhub = this.context.eventHub;
        // Subscribe to the event.